laravel/docs/billing.md

     $paymentMethods = $user->paymentMethods();

-By default this method is configured to return payment methods of the `card` type.
-To retrieve payment methods of a different type you can pass the type as a parameter:
+By default, this method will return payment methods of the `card` type.
+To retrieve payment methods of a different type, you may pass the `type` as an argument to the method:

     $paymentMethods = $user->paymentMethods('sepa_debit');